Chinese Elm (Ulmus parvifolia)

 Family: Ulmaceae (Elm)

-Characteristics: The ¾ - 2 inch long leaves have a pointed-oval shape and are leathery, toothed, and dark green.
+Characteristics: The leaves, between three-quarters of an inch and 2 inches, have a pointed-oval shape and are leathery, toothed and dark green.
 In the fall, leaves turn yellow to burgundy.
 Elm trees produce samaras (double winged seeds).
 The bark flakes, revealing patches of gray, orange, brown, green, and cream.
 This tree has a rounded shape and long, slightly drooping, branches.
 It grows 40-50 feet high and wide.

 Foliage: Deciduous (leaves lost seasonally)